simonkowallik/as3ninja/docs/usage.rst

 Python Package
 --------------

-To use AS3 Ninja in your project:
+To use AS3 Ninja in your python project:

 .. code-block:: python
    :linenos: